• Skip to primary navigation

 Other Soup Recipes:

-A bowl of beetroot soup with freshly chopped parsley.
+A bowl of beet soup with freshly chopped parsley.

 Print Recipe